DataDog/dd-prof-php/README.md

 > [!CAUTION]
 > This repository has been archived.
-The PHP profiler moved to the [Datadog/dd-trace-php](https://github.com/DataDog/dd-trace-php) repository.
+The PHP profiler has moved to the [Datadog/dd-trace-php](https://github.com/DataDog/dd-trace-php) repository.

 # Datadog Continuous Profiler for PHP